For a number of years, the five West Yorkshire Authorities have worked to improve air quality. A problem common to each is poor air quality due to:

 Funding and policy support

-The Combined Authority is seeking funding and policy changes from national government to support the transition.
+The WYCA seeks funds and policy changes from the Government to support the changes.

 - West Yorkshire Climate and Environment (draft) Plan - March 2025.